aymendn/typing-speed-test-flutter/README.md

 # Typing Speed Test for Web/Desktop ⌨

-A web & desktop app made with ♥ & Flutter 💙, to test your typing speed.
+A web & desktop app made with ♥ & Flutter 💙, to test your typing speed and accuracy.

 Design inspired by: [typing.gg](https://typings.gg)